Kathak Dance of North India - Rhythm, Storytelling, History, Philosophy and Organic Math!

 The ancient art of Kathak is one of the eight forms of classical Indian dance.
 Its name comes from the Sanskrit word for “story.”
 Kathak dancers use swift and precise footwork and graceful gestures to tell traditional Indian stories.
-Through movement, music and math, a dancer from the Chhandam School of Kathak dance will perform “Kathak Yoga” – a technique which unifies the recitation of taal (rhythm), the singing of a melody and the dancing of complex footwork and rapid spins.
+Through movement, music and math, Kathakas perform “Kathak Yoga” – a technique which unifies the recitation of taal (rhythm), the singing of a melody and the dancing of complex footwork and rapid spins.
 Students will learn to count out complex poly-rythmns to help the dancer keep time and a few volunteers may learn some basic Indian dance steps.
+Performances are tailored to the grade levels of each audience.
+For older grades, performeres delve deeper into rhythm, math, history and philosophy.

 Curriculum Connection: Indian Classical Dance, Indian Culture, Mythology, Math (counting polyrhythms)